-At the Battle of Waterloo, the French army formed a homogeneous national force, and their moral was high due to their belief that Napoleon, their commander, was the greatest soldier since Julius Caesar.
+At the Battle of Waterloo, the French army formed a homogeneous national force, and its moral was high due to the belief that Napoleon was the greatest soldier since Julius Caesar.

-(A) national force, and their morale was high due to their belief
+(A) national force, and its morale was high due to the belief

-(B) national force, and their high morale resulted from their belief
+(B) national force whose high morale resulted from the belief

-(C) national force, and their high morale because of their believing
+(C) national force, and its high morale because of their believing

-(D) national force, with their morale that was high because of their belief
+(D) national force, with its morale that was high because of the belief

-(E) national force, their high morale being due to their belief
+(E) national force, its high morale being due to their belief

 A split like this makes it pretty clear what’s being tested.
 You could, of course, read meticulously through each answer, considering how it sounds.

 A much more effective approach, however, is to work as follows:

 -(A) and (E) contain due to — assume they’re wrong.